Tech Chair

 one session or more.

-Try to find an edge or try to focus on a specific aspect of the technology.
+find an edge or try to focus on a specific aspect of the technology.

 In case of doubt, send an email to